sougatoroy3/ValoStat-Minor-Project/README.md

 # ValoStat

-Not only the guide for beginners but also a nice Valorant Statistics in your pocket.
+Not only a guide for beginners but also a nice Valorant Statistics in your pocket.
 Official API: https://valorant-api.com/

 ## Table of Contents